Elleined/api-discovery-server/README.md

-# eureka-discovery-service
+# api-discovery-server
-Discovery service for spring boot microservices
+Discovery Server for your Microservices

 # What is client side discovery service
 - It is registry where all your microservices intances are running it keeps track of what server is down and what server is up dynamically